0xNineteen/blog.md/contents/sol-blocks/index.md

 ### banking stage

-- this stage is responsible for building new blocks from the txs recieved from the previous stage
+This stage is responsible for building new blocks from the txs recieved from the previous stage.

-- we wont go indepth on the code for this (bc it should be a post on its own)
-- but there are three main stages:
+We wont go indepth on the code for this bc it should be a post on its own but there are three main stages:
-  - `bank.load_and_execute_transactions`: executes to get new state
+  - executing txs to get a new state: `bank.load_and_execute_transactions`
-  - `transaction_recorder.record_transactions`: sends to proof-of-history generator
+  - sending txs to the proof-of-history (PoH) generator: `transaction_recorder.record_transactions`:
-  - `bank.commit_transactions`: updates other info related to a block (store the updated accounts, caches current stakers, collects validatore fees for block, etc.)
+  - and recording other info related to the block (storing the updated accounts, caching current stakers, collecting validator fees, etc.): `bank.commit_transactions`

-- the second one is where things get interesting
+The first and third are fairly straighforward at a high level, the second one is where things get interesting

-*note:* the `bank`/`Bank` struct is used to represent a slot, including all the accounts state at that slot
+*note:* the `bank`/`Bank` struct is used to represent accounts and metadata per slot

 ### proof-of-history and the `Entry` struct

-- the reciever from `transaction_recorder.record_transactions` recieves a batch of txs to include in PoH
+The reciever from the previous stage's `transaction_recorder. record_transactions` recieves a batch of txs and aims to produce a PoH hashchain.

-- PoH is a infinite hash loop, and since hash functions are a one-way function, this loop record a proof that some time has passed
+PoH, at a high-level, is a infinite hash loop which hashes itself over and over.
+And since hash functions are a one-way function, the hash loop records a proof that some time has passed.

-  - the loop produces entries which are either a loop of hashes which include tx hashes in the hash or just a plain loop of hashes (with no txs)
+The loop produces hash entries which are either 1) a loop of empty hashes or 2) a loop with tx hashes mixed into it.
-  - this is the key struct: `Entry`
+The key structure representing this is the `Entry` struct:

 ```rust
 pub struct Entry {